!Give us a call button

 February 1, 2024

 Everybody knows that the unofficial theme for February is love.
 As Valentine’s Day approaches, stores fill with romantic trappings, such as flowers and candies.
-However, when it comes to pets, the focus is the opposite: it’s Prevent A Litter Month, Spay/Neuter Month, and Feline Fix By Five Month.
+However, when it comes to pets, the focus is the opposite: it’s Prevent A Litter Month, Spay and Neuter Awareness Month, and Feline Fix By Five Month.
 All three of these awareness events have the same focus: battling the pet overpopulation issue by reducing the number of unwanted litters of puppies and kittens.
 A local Coventry, RI veterinarian offers some insight into this topic below.

 How Old Should A Puppy Be To Get Spayed/Neutered?